KerosuoLab/Shapemetrics/Ilastik-info.md

 **4.** From “Feature Selection” we chose all the features in our pipeline.

 **5.** After selecting the features, move on to “Training” and add two labels by pressing “+Add Label”.
-With Label1 (red) mark the membrane and with Label2 (green) mark the background and the cell interiors as the image below demonstrates.
+With Label 1 mark the membrane and with Label 2 mark the background and the cell interiors as the image below demonstrates.

 <img src="images/pixel-annotations.png" width="400">